 Topics Map > FUNCTIONAL AREA > Payroll (PY)

 PY - Payroll Calculation and Confirmation Processes - On-Cycle

-Calculating and finalizing checks in HRS is a Payroll operational function involving manual and automatic processes that are internal to the UW Service Center.
+Calculating and confirming checks in HRS is a Payroll operational function involving manual and automatic processes that are internal to UWSS Service Operations.
 HRS - Payroll is a system that determines earnings, deductions, taxes, and net pay for all employees who have pay earnings in the specified pay period.
 On average, each pay period (2 biweekly and 1 monthly) processes about 40,000 paychecks.

-There are several preliminary operational tasks that are conducted by all UW Service Center staff to ensure the correctness of the paychecks which include payline adjustments and error resolutions.
+There are several preliminary operational tasks that are conducted by all UWSS Service Operations staff to ensure the correctness of the paychecks which include payline adjustments and error resolutions.

 The payroll process consists of preliminary batch jobs (compiled coding) that are 4-5 nights in a payroll processing week.
 On the final day of the payroll, usually Thursday, there are final calculation, confirmation, and post confirm jobs that are run.
 The Payroll team utilizes the payroll query checklist to resolve any outstanding errors that arise.
 Once the final calculation process has completed without any errors, the confirmation process can begin.
 Confirmation finalizes the calculated paycheck, so employees receive either a direct deposit or paper check.
 Once the payroll has confirmed, there are a series of post-confirm jobs that are run primarily for reports.

 Nearly all of these jobs are executed by a batch processing tool, which include reports that campuses receive on those employees paid and the prenote files for direct deposit data to US Bank.